git075/productCatlog/README.md

 This project is designed with clean architecture, performance best practices, and production-readiness in mind — perfect for recruiters, internships, and interviews.

+## 🛡️ Secure Configuration with Spring Profiles

+This project uses **Spring Profiles** to manage environment-specific configuration:
+- `application.properties` → contains only: `spring.profiles.active=dev`
+- `application-dev.properties` → used for local/dev environment (includes H2 DB, Redis Cloud, etc.)
+- `application-prod.properties` → used for production setup (e.g., cloud DB, secure Redis, etc.)

+🚫 Sensitive files like `application-dev.properties` and `application-prod.properties` are **excluded** from version control using `.gitignore`.

+🔐 This approach follows **12-factor app principles** and is a best practice for secure configuration.

 ---

 ## ✅ Features